GOP Push-Back On No-Tax Norquist: Less Than Meets The Eye

 "Republicans Buck Norquist on Tax Pledge," said another.

 Irrational exuberance commenced about the possibility of a bitterly divided Congress avoiding the looming "fiscal cliff" -- and more than $1 billion in automatic domestic and defense spending cuts -- by reaching a big budget deal by the end of the year.

-In Bell's estimation, the Norquist "Taxpayer Protection Pledge," and whether or not one adheres to it, are not central to Congress' budget dilemma.
+In Bell's estimation, the Norquist "Taxpayer Protection Pledge," and whether or not one adheres to it, is not central to Congress's budget dilemma.